AbhiXverse/Solidity-journey/Day 04/Secureum - Ethereum 101.md

     - number
         - Block number (0 for genesis block)
     - gasLimit
-        - max gas allowed in this block
+        - Max gas allowed in this block
+    - gasused
+        - Total gas consumed by transactions in the block
+    - timestamp
+        - unix timestamp of block creation
-    - gasiu
+    -